Overland Money Routes

 Yesterday I wrote about the interesting twists and turns I have had to go through to set up a legal Registered Disability Savings Plan for my son, but today I will give a specific case study of what I had to do, to actually put money into the account.

-First, let me preface this story with the statement, that I am not sure I have succeeded with the methodology I have outlined in this post, I may have succeeded, and certainly some money has disappeared at one end, but I have not seen it appear, as of yet, at the end point, which is my son’s RDSP account.
+First, let me preface this story with the statement, that I am not sure I have succeeded.
+I may have succeeded, and certainly some money has disappeared at one end, but I have not seen it appear, as of yet, at the end point.
+The end point is my son’s RDSP account.

 I decided on this past Sunday to attempt (again) to transfer some money that I am currently holding in a savings account into my son’s RDSP account.
 The first step is to call up TD Waterhouse’s phone access system, and see if I was simply being paranoid, and maybe the whole thing was painless and quick (no it wasn’t).